 Trading Swiss Currency in the Forex Market

 In the forex market, one of the most popular Swiss currency pair is USD/CHF.
-Traders that are bullish on Swiss currency will sell or short this currency pair—effectively reversing the order and using U.S. dollars to buy Swiss francs.
-This is done at very high leverage of up to 10,000:1 in order to realize a profit on small pip movements (fractions of a cent).
+Traders that are bullish on Swiss currency will sell or short this pair—effectively reversing the order and using U.S. dollars to buy Swiss francs.
+This is done at very high leverage of up to 10,000:1 in order to make a profit on small pip movements (fractions of a cent).